 Her personal interests include water sports, bicycling, and reading.

 Read 7 verified patient reviews for The Hearing Clinic, Inc - Blacksburg!
-Their average review score is 5 ().
+Their average review score is 5 () from 7 reviews.

 “I liked that she was careful and she answered my questions. ”

 “I liked that he was very friendly to me. ”